madebysource/lesshat/README.md

 **Tips and tricks:**

   Properties inside `<keyframes-definition>` are automatically prefixed, if it's needed.
+  Keyframes mixin supports prefix configuration but it's computationally demanding so it is commented out and all prefixes are rendered.
+Feel free to uncommented that if you need it.

 **Example:**